 Bill Gasiamis 39:03

-Other than I benefit from it, i There’s no doubt that I’ve benefited from the work that other people have done.
-In rehabilitation or in brain surgery, I’ve benefited from all the things that have ever been done with regards to stroke and, and recovery from a hemorrhagic stroke.
+Other than I benefit from it, There’s no doubt that I’ve benefited from the work that other people have done.
+In rehabilitation or brain surgery, I’ve benefited from all the things that have ever been done with regards to stroke and, and recovery from a hemorrhagic stroke.

 Bill Gasiamis 39:21